 Wood added, “Yeah, plus you can’t level Fallujah to the ground without Marines present!
 It’s a tradition, like the blood stripe or rolled sleeves.”

 After talking it over, the two put together a proposal on Kickstarter.
 Any donors pledging more than $25 will receive the ear of an insurgent, $100 gets the donor a randomly selected item from a captured cache of weapons, and over $500 will be a DVD of helmet cam footage.
 Finally, a special prize exists for a single donor who pledges more than $5000, namely the opportunity to join them in Fallujah and kill an Al Qaeda fighter themselves “using whatever method you choose.”

 Jenkins and Wood said that after raising the $1300 they needed in just an hour, they’ve now added a stretch goal of $2500 to help them buy two Model 82A1 Barrett Sniper Rifles with enough ammunition to take out an entire

 mosque terrorist training camp.

-While the U.S. government has denied any involvement, saying that any Americans who want to kill Iraqis had to be working for a properly-vetted contracting company first, their self-described “crusade” has been receiving support from a surprising direction: ISAF commander Gen. Joseph Dunford.
+While the U.S. government has denied any involvement, saying that any Americans who want to kill Iraqis had to be working for a properly-vetted contracting company first, their self-described “crusade” has been receiving support from a surprising direction: ISAF commander and fellow Fallujah veteran Gen. Joseph Dunford.